WPTravelteam/wp-travel/readme.txt

 Enhancement:

 * Multiple Pricing Category support in a pricing option.
 Now, you can assign multiple categories like Child, adult in a pricing option.
-You have to select multiple pricing for this feature with WP Travel Utilities enable.
+You have to select multiple pricing for this feature with WP Travel Utilities enabled.
 * Pricing layout updated to select pax and price in the trip single page.
 Now it uses pax picker dropdown to select pax as per pricing category.
 * Meta Structure update for the trip to support Multiple Category on every pricing option.
 * Removed Single Pricing option for New User since WP Travel 3.0.0.
 Old WP Travel User still have access to use a single pricing option.